Information Rates for Channels with Fading, Side Information and Adaptive Codewords: Channels with CSIT

 \section{Channels with CSIT}

 This section studies Shannon's channel with side information, or state, known causally at the transmitter~\cite{Shannon58,Keshet-Steinberg-Merhav-08}.
-We begin with general channels and then focus on complex-alphabet channels starting with Sec.~\ref{subsec:CSIT-opt}.
+We begin by treating general channels and then focus mainly on complex-alphabet channels.
 The capacity expression has a random variable $A$ that is either a list (for discrete-alphabet states) or a function (for continuous-alphabet states).
 We refer to $A$ as an adaptive symbol of an adaptive codeword.